Pay online by viewing your statement or see the other options below.

 Make a credit card payment here.

 Credit cards (Visa and Mastercard) and ATM/Debit cards may be used to pay tuition and fees over the internet.
 The University works with an external vendor-Elavon-to process these payments.
 The service is available online 24-hours a day, 7-days a week, and a 2.24% convenience fee is assessed for each transaction.
 This fee will be added to your total payment and is non-refundable.
 The convenience fee will be displayed prior to completion of your transaction.
 Your completion of the transaction acknowledges your acceptance of these payment terms.
 Completion of your payment transaction is contingent upon successful authorization and payment of this transaction by your card company/bank.
+Please note that once a payment is made with a credit/debit card, UW cannot cancel the payment even if an error in amount is made.

 Important: Credit card payments become eligible for refund 30 days after the date of payment.
 Contact our office if a credit balance appears on your MyUW tuition account.